For credit courses, admission to Lakeland is open to:

 Withdrawal from Classes

-Students are able to withdraw from a class from the beginning of the second week through the end of the twelfth week of the semester.
+Students are able to withdraw from a class from the beginning of the third week through the end of the twelfth week of the semester.
 A course withdrawal will be indicated on a student’s academic record by a grade of “W.”

 After the twelfth week, no withdrawal is permitted.